 The current study presents data from a longitudinal observational study of 10 certified organic dairy farms in Vermont, US.
-Microbiological analysis of quarter-milk samples to identify IMI due to staphylococci and mammaliicocci was conducted in parallel with determination of quarter-level somatic cell count.
-The objective of this study was to estimate how quarter-milk SCC varied as a result of infection with the most frequently isolated SaM, in order to identify which species were more relevant to udder health in this population of farms.
+Microbiological analysis of quarter milk samples to identify IMI due to SaM was conducted in parallel with determination of qmSCC.
+The primary objective of this study was to estimate how qmSCC varied as a result of infection with the most frequently isolated SaM, in order to identify which species were more relevant to udder health in this population of farms.
+To contextualize the impact of NASM on qmSCC with regards to overall udder health, a secondary objective was to quantify the frequency of NASM IMI in the selected herd population.

 Materials and methods